MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 ## Get samples

-Look at more example commandline scripts at [common examples](common-examples.md).
+Look at more example command-line scripts at [common examples](common-examples.md).

 ## Get help